 With this enabled I was able to look at some charting and see what looks to be the problem with this application.

 There we see a slightly different breakdown of performance.
-The insert operation is still very expensive and now we’re seeing a little bit of time being spent removing items from the list.
+The insert operation is still very expensive, and now we’re seeing a little bit of time being spent removing items from the list.
 One of the interesting things you can drill into with the Performance Profiler is the large object heap.
-On this we can see that we’re allocating a massive 8MB block of memory.
-I know this doesn’t seem like a lot but this snapshot was taken pretty early in the run.
-That so little memory was allocated is actually indicative in and off itself – it means that a lot of time was spent moving data around inside the memory.
+On this, we can see that we’re allocating a massive 8MB block of memory.
+I know this doesn’t seem like a lot, but this snapshot was taken pretty early in the run.
+That so little memory was allocated is actually indicative in and of itself – it means that a lot of time was spent moving data around inside the memory.

-Ideally, we want to avoid the large object heap because it has some implications on the performance of the garbage collector.
+Ideally, we want to avoid the large object heap because it has some implications on the garbage collector’s performance.
 Now we need to understand why that’s happening and how to avoid it.
 The key observation is that inserts are taking quite a long time.

 The trouble with lists

-Because we’re using a List under the covers every insert into a random location in the array actually shift the entire array above that index.
-Similarly, when you remove an item from a list then the entire array on which List is built is shifted around.
+Because we’re using a List under the covers, every insert into a random location in the array actually shifts the entire array above that index.
+Similarly, when you remove an item from a list, then the entire array on which List is built is shifted around.
 This is highly inefficient because it causes a lot of memory rewrites.
-This isn’t very impactful when working at a small scale but when every iteration moves an average of 4MB of memory up or down one sizeof(int) in an array then performance plummets.
+This isn’t very impactful when working at a small scale, but when every iteration moves an average of 4MB of memory up or down one sizeof(int) in an array, then performance plummets.

-As it turns out inserting into an array and removing from an array is in O(n).
-Perhaps there is a data structure which is better for this sort of scenario.
-Our access patterns always involve moving locally in the data, that is we move up to the next item or back to the previous.
-If we encounter the end of the structure we loop back to the beginning.
-This sounds an awful lot like a problem which should be solved using a doubly linked circular list.
+As it turns out, inserting into an array and removing from an array is in O(n).
+Perhaps there is a data structure that is better for this sort of scenario.
+Our access patterns always involve moving locally in the data.
+That is, we move up to the next item or back to the previous.
+If we encounter the end of the structure, we loop back to the beginning.
+This sounds an awful lot like a problem that should be solved using a doubly-linked circular list.

-There is a very handy linked list implementation of linked list in the .NET framework.
-As it turns out this implementation is a doubly linked list so converting it to a circular list involves simply checking if next is null and if it is returning the head.
-Moving to the next node in the list is O(1) as is deleting and adding.
-If we update the code to use a linked list we find a very significant change to our memory allocation.
+There is a very handy implementation of a linked list in the .NET framework.
+As it turns out, this implementation is a doubly-linked list, so converting it to a circular list involves simply checking if next is null and if it is returning the head.
+Moving to the next node in the list is O(1), as is deleting and adding.
+If we update the code to use a linked list, we find a very significant change to our memory allocation.

 Vastly more memory was allocated in this version – up to 312MB – yet the process ran far more quickly.
-The 312Mb of allocation is enough to solve the entire problem were the 8MB was from when I gave up and stopped the profiling after about 60 seconds.
-In reality, we used about the same memory as we would have in letting the first version finish so this indicates that we’re making much more efficient use of the memory.
+The 312Mb of allocation is enough to solve the entire problem if the 8MB were from when I gave up and stopped the profiling after about 60 seconds.
+In reality, we used about the same memory as we would have in letting the first version finish, so this indicates that we’re making much more efficient use of the memory.

-What we’ve seen so far is that both of these two profiling tools have given hints as to what the problem is but neither of them has been conclusive in pointing at the culprit.
-This is actually something that OzCode can do.
-In the array version I added a breakpoint about 10 000 cycles in to the main loop.
-Once I hit that breakpoint I opened up the enhanced collection debugging box that OzCode supplies.
+We’ve seen so far that both of these profiling tools have given hints as to what the problem is, but neither of them has been conclusive in pointing at the culprit.
+This is actually something that Ozcode can do.
+In the array version, I added a breakpoint about 10,000 cycles into the main loop.
+Once I hit that breakpoint, I opened up the enhanced collection debugging box that Ozcode supplies.

 We’ve looked at a couple of debugging tools which helped us zero in on the problem.
-Once we had the solution it was as case of digging into the implementation of List under the covers and fix the problem.
-In this scenario a simple optimization offered a huge advantage to the runtime and memory usage of the application.
-Tooling will get you most of the way there but, fortunately, we do need to continue to use our brains to come up with the actual fix.
+Once we had the solution, it was a case of digging into the implementation of List under the covers and fixing the problem.
+In this scenario, a simple optimization offered a huge advantage to the runtime and memory usage of the application.
+Tooling will get you most of the way there, but fortunately, we do need to continue to use our brains to come up with the actual fix.